mlehmus-dot/seahorse-backup-tool/README.md

 3b.
 Now it copies keyring -folder to ./local/share/ from /seahorse-backup-tool -folder

 4b.
 When passwords are restored.
 You can select if you want still keep backup-folder in /seahorse-backup-tool -folder for later use.

-	a) If you select Y to yes = seahorse-backup-yyyy-mm-dd -folder will be moved to /seahorse-backup-tool/saved-backups/

-	b) If you select N to no =  seahorse-backup-yyyy-mm-dd -folder will be removed from /seahorse-backup-tool -folder
+ If you select Y to yes = seahorse-backup-yyyy-mm-dd -folder will be moved to /seahorse-backup-tool/saved-backups/ If you select N to no =  seahorse-backup-yyyy-mm-dd -folder will be removed from /seahorse-backup-tool -folder

 5b.
 Restart OS, log in again and show all restored passwords should be found in seahorse password wallet